sotatek-dev/mina-snap/README.md

 The mina-snap repository contains two packages:

 - the `MinaPortal`, an open beta wallet built using the `mina-snap`.
+See /packages/site.
 - the `mina-snap`, a snap.
+See /packages/snap.

 [MetaMask Snaps](https://metamask.io/snaps/) is an open source system that allows anyone to safely extend the functionality of MetaMask, creating new web3 end user experiences.

 A snap is a JavaScript program run in an isolated environment that customizes the [MetaMask](https://metamask.io/) wallet experience.
 Snaps have access to a limited set of capabilities, determined by the permissions the user grants them during installation.

-The `mina-snap` is a community built snap which allows [MetaMask](https://metamask.io/) users to interact with the Mina Protocol.
+The `mina-snap` is a snap which allows [MetaMask](https://metamask.io/) users to interact with the Mina Protocol.

-The `MinaPortal` is an open beta wallet, allowing [MetaMask](https://metamask.io/) users to interact with the Mina blockchain.
+The `MinaPortal` is an open beta wallet, built using the `mina-snap` allowing [MetaMask](https://metamask.io/) users to interact with the Mina blockchain.

 ## Snaps is pre-release software